-The tascas in Lisbon have changed over time, adjusting to current quality standards, like any other restaurant business.
+The tascas in Lisbon have changed over time, adjusting to current quality standards, like any other restaurant has.
 But they’re still the best place in town to eat traditional Portuguese food, and they still keep the same essence of when they started.

 To keep up with the times, some may have added a second language to their menus (usually English) or began accepting credit card payments.
 But they haven’t changed the menu to cater to foreign palates.
 A bica is still a bica and still costs an average of €0.70 or less, and older waiters still find it easier to calculate your bill on the paper tablecloth than with a calculator.
 They never make a mistake and they’ll never overcharge a client.

-Amid the modernization Lisbon, inevitably, went and will go through, tascas have managed to remain true to their essence.
+Amid the modernization Lisbon inevitably went, and will go through, tascas have managed to remain true to their essence.

 Tips to Spot a Traditional Tasca

 A traditional tasca doesn’t change one ounce of its character to try and please everyone.